 - 4.1 The principal reason for the Council being obliged to make the funeral arrangements, in the absence of anyone else undertaking the task, is to ensure that no public health risks arise from the deceased's remains not being properly disposed of. - 4.2 In this respect, the Council is not obliged to hold a service for the deceased a simple, dignified, direct cremation would meet the aim of Act and the Council's duty under the 1984 Act. - 4.3 A direct cremation entails delivery of the deceased in a suitable coffin to the front of the crematorium, where the funeral director is met by a member of the Bereavement Services team, at a time when there are no services being held (this would normally be at 8.45am).
 The coffin is then transferred through the chapel, whilst soft background music is being played, to be placed on the catafalque where there is a moments silence and those present bow to the coffin before the curtains are closed and the coffin passes into the crematory area, from where cremation will follow the usual practices at the crematorium.
 After the cremation, the deceased's ashes will be buried in the crematorium's garden of remembrance, as is the current normal practice for public health funerals. - 4.4 Some funeral directors already provide the option of direct cremations to the public and the City Crematorium has already assisted with providing direct cremations for a number of clients. - 4.5 Generally speaking, current public health funeral services are not well attended, even though they are open for anyone to attend.
 However, there is still likely to be some interest from next of kin/friends of the deceased wishing to attend a funeral/memorial service.
 The fact that we would hold a direct cremation, would not prevent next of kin/friends organising their own service at a venue of their choice.
-They can also make arrangements to attend the burial of the ashes, provided they meet the costs (charges for being present at the internment have been introduced earlier this year). - 4.6 By providing a direct cremation, costs could be reduced as: - There would be no vicars fees - Reduced amounts of bearers - No hearse would be required a less expensive "private ambulance" style vehicle could be used for transporting the body to the crematorium - Reduced/no funeral director arrangement fees - Potentially less costs associated with storage of the deceased - The crematorium would be able to offer reduced fees to just cover the costs of the actual cremation rather than the provision of additional facilities for the funeral service (this would also free up service times for the crematorium to host other funeral services). - 4.7 The view of the portfolio holder has been sought and has no objection in principle to providing a direct cremation only service, rather than the current level of service provision.
+They can also make arrangements to attend the burial of the ashes, provided they meet the costs (charges for being present at the internment have been introduced earlier this year). - 4.6 By providing a direct cremation, costs could be reduced as: - There would be no vicars fees - Reduced amounts of bearers - No hearse would be required a less expensive "private ambulance" style vehicle could be used for transporting the body to the crematorium - Reduced/no funeral director arrangement fees - Potentially less costs associated with storage of the deceased - The crematorium would be able to offer reduced fees to just cover the costs of the actual cremation rather than the provision of additional facilities for the funeral service (this would also free up service times for the crematorium to host other funeral services).

-4.8 Similarly, CMT have no objections to the direct cremation model, although the issue of whether there should be a brief committal type reading before the coffin passes to the crematory area has been raised.
-To address this concern, it is proposed that where there is clear evidence that the deceased followed a particular faith, a relevant religious official will be invited to attend, should they wish to do so.
+- 4.7 The view of the portfolio holder has been sought and has no objection in principle to providing a direct cremation only service, rather than the current level of service provision. - 4.8 Similarly, CMT have expressed no objections to the direct cremation model, although the issue of whether there should be a brief committal type reading before the coffin passes to the crematory area has been raised.
+To address this concern, it is proposed that where there is clear evidence that the deceased followed a particular faith, a brief committal service will be included, officiated by an appropriate faith leader, within the service provision, which will be financed as necessary. - 4.9 The views of the Policy Scrutiny Committee were also sort on 28th November 2017.
+No objections were raised regarding the direct cremation proposals.